 Gestational diabetes is diabetes that occurs during pregnancy.
 It is a short-term condition but can put you at a higher risk for several health conditions.
 These include premature delivery, miscarriage, and pre-eclampsia, among others.
 The good news is gestational diabetes generally goes away after childbirth.
 However, it does increase your chances of developing diabetes later on in life.

 Most insurers will not issue a policy to a pregnant woman with gestational diabetes.
-Instead, they are likely to postpone offering converge until a few weeks post-delivery.
+Instead, they will likely postpone offering to converge until a few weeks post-delivery.

 Pre-eclampsia